maanh96/8weeksqlchallenge/Case Study #3 - Foodie-Fi/C. Challenge Payment Question.md

 <br>

-First let's create a `subscriptions_temp_2020` temporary table to cut off entries in desired preriod.
+First let's create a `subscriptions_temp_2020` temporary table to cut off entries in desired period.
 ```sql
 -- first we create a temporary table to store only entries in 2020 and create last_date column to cut off in '2020-12-31'
 DROP TABLE IF EXISTS subscriptions_temp_2020;